-A typical business resume is kept to one page, however, for admissions purposes we encourage applicants to not limit their resume to one page.
-Since we rarely interview applicants, it is important for us to get a complete picture of each individual to determine if MAIB is a good match for them.
+The resume helps us to get a complete picture of each applicant.
 Please elaborate on duties and responsibilities as well as leadership activities and time commitments outside of the classroom.
 Resume is not limited to one page.

 Two letters of recommendation